-Elly Kent was the 2017 and 2018 CADPP Program Officer, and will return as the 2019 CADPP Program Officer.
+Elly Kent was the 2017, 2018 and 2019 CADPP Academic Program Officer.
 Elly Kent is a translator, writer, artist and has obtained a PhD in art theory and practice at the ANU School of Art.
 She was the recipient of a Prime Minister’s Australia-Asia Postgraduate Award in 2012, and the 4A Centre for Contemporary Asian Art’s emerging artist award in the same year.
 Read more about Elly here.

 Some important points to note

 - Applicants should be aware that they are applying for the program, not a specific placement.
 Participants must therefore accept that they may not be placed in their desired choice.
 In addition, all ACICIS placements with business organisations depend entirely on the goodwill and preparedness of such organisations to host participants.
 Such organisations retain the right to withdraw from the program or vary the number of participants they host at any stage.
 Therefore, while acting in good faith in preparing participants for placements, ACICIS cannot guarantee any specific internship site and participants must accept this need for flexibility as a condition of participation in the Creative Arts and Design Professional Practicum.

 - The visa that participants enter Indonesia on is not a working visa.
 Participants are strictly prohibited from undertaking any form of paid work during their time on the CADPP.
 ACICIS takes this matter very seriously and will take disciplinary measures against any student found undertaking paid work of any kind throughout the program.